-At our law firm, our investigators head to the bicycle accident site right away to gather the evidence needed to support your claim.
-They begin by looking over the police report for errors and talking to witnesses.
-Accident reconstruction is performed, which is valuable evidence when negotiating with the insurance company or in court.
-In addition, they search the area for cameras that may have caught the accident on tapes such as on traffic surveillance and business cameras.
+At our law firm, our investigators head to the bicycle accident site immediately to gather the evidence needed to support your claim.
+They begin by examining the police report for errors and talking to witnesses.
+Accident reconstruction is performed, and valuable evidence is provided when negotiating with the insurance company or in court.
+In addition, they search the area for cameras that may have caught the accident on tape, such as traffic surveillance and business cameras.

 Negligence by a government entity can contribute to or cause a bicycle accident in some cases.
 Cracks or fissures in the pavement, blurry road lines, potholes, defective traffic lights, and other causes can result in a bicycle accident.
 The government entity in charge of maintenance in a particular area can be held liable if neglect or bad design causes accidents.

-There are several common reasons bicycle accidents occur.
-The vast majority are caused by driver error.
-Let’s look at several types of mistakes motorists make that lead to a bicycle accident:
+There are several common reasons bicycle accidents occur, and the vast majority are caused by driver error.
+Let’s look at several types of mistakes motorists make that lead to bicycle accidents:

 - Distracted driver: Today, drivers are increasingly distracted while driving as they text, talk on a phone, or even daydream.
 This causes them to be oblivious to other motorists, pedestrians, and bicyclists sharing the road with them.
-Because of the lack of a bicycle’s conspicuity, cyclists are a common target of distraction.
-This type of driver behavior is frequently the reason a motor vehicle rear-ends a bike.
-Since the cyclist lacks any protection when their bicycle is rear-ended, the bicyclist often suffers catastrophic injuries.
+Because of the lack of a bicycle’s conspicuity, cyclists are a common distraction target.
+This type of driver behavior is frequently why a motor vehicle rear-ends a bike.
+Since cyclist lacks protection when their bicycle is rear-ended, bicyclists often suffer catastrophic injuries.

 - Illegal left-hand turns: In an intersection, it is important to only turn when the road is free from traffic, pedestrians, and bicyclists.
-A driver must wait in the intersection before making a turn and have their left blinker activated.
+A driver must wait in the intersection before turning and have their left blinker activated.
 A motorist must be alert to others before making a turn.

-- Speeding: Speeding causes many collisions, and this is also true for bicycle accidents.
+- Speeding: Speeding causes many collisions, which is true for bicycle accidents.
 A speeding driver has little control over their vehicle and finds it difficult to stop in time when a cyclist approaches.

 - Dooring accidents: Drivers who park on the side of the road and open their doors without looking for a bicyclist are likely to cause a dooring accident.
-Without warning, an oncoming cyclist can not avoid striking the car door.
-This usually results in severe injuries for the bicyclist.
+Without warning, an oncoming cyclist cannot avoid striking the car door, which usually results in severe injuries for the bicyclist.

 Our Redding bicycle accident attorneys provide legal representation on all personal injury and wrongful death cases throughout Shasta County, California.
-To learn how our law firm can help you and your family after a serious cycling crash, call (530) 392-9400 or (800) 404-5400 for free, friendly advice today.
+To learn how our law firm can help you and your family after a severe cycling crash, call (530) 392-9400 or (800) 404-5400 for free, friendly advice.